q-m/metabase-matview/README.md

 ## Limitations

 - Only native SQL queries are supported.
-- Questions with filters or references to other questions don't work.
+- Questions with filters don't work.
+- Questions referencing other questions work, but there are issues when both are materialized.
 - Need to refresh manually.

 ## License